Moving out: When and how tenancies end

 Two days’ notice for family violence

-Family violence survivors will soon be able to quickly leave a fixed-term or periodic tenancy by giving two days’ notice to the landlord, along with appropriate evidence.
+Family violence survivors are able to quickly leave a fixed-term or periodic tenancy by giving two days’ notice to the landlord, along with appropriate evidence.
 Family violence includes physical abuse, sexual abuse, and psychological abuse.

-This means that you won’t need to pay rent after the withdrawal date.
-The law will require you to give notice to each remaining tenant at least a day after the withdrawal date, but you don’t need to tell them the reason why you’re leaving or give them any evidence.
+This means that you don’t need to pay rent after the withdrawal date.
+The law requires you to give notice to each remaining tenant at least a day after the withdrawal date, but you don’t need to tell them the reason why you’re leaving or give them any evidence.

 What happens after I withdraw?

-Once you leave the house or flat, the remaining tenants will get reduced rent for two weeks – or the tenancy ends if you were the only tenant.
+Once you leave the house or flat, the remaining tenants will get reduced rent for two weeks – or, if you were the only tenant, the tenancy automatically ends.
 If the remaining tenants are concerned about making rent, they can apply for a Tenancy Tribunal Order to end the tenancy because of unreasonable hardship.
+For more about this process, see: “When can I request to end the tenancy through the Tenancy Tribunal?”

 Is my information confidential?